 Silver & Gold

-If you missed out on Silver & Gold opening for Porridge at Globe Hall in August, never fear — the local quintet is still around.
+If you missed out on Silver & Gold opening for Porridge at Globe Hall last August, never fear — the local quintet is still around.
 Just don't sleep on the group again, because it's worth seeing live at any cost.
 You'll recognize influences from the Cure and Arctic Monkeys in Silver & Gold, which formed about a decade ago as music students.
-With more than two million streams on the 2018 single "Feel a Little Closer," the band's sound clearly resonates, and its latest release, "In Due Time," polishes its oeuvre even further.
+With more than two million streams on the 2018 single "Feel a Little Closer," the band's sound clearly resonates, and its latest release, "better," polishes its oeuvre even further.
 Slow Caves

 Slow Caves has been making waves in the greater indie scene for years, playing such festivals as South by Southwest after releasing its first full-length album, Falling, in 2019.
 The members have been making music together since middle school, and have created something special with Slow Caves.
-While the band hasn't released an album since Falling, it has released a couple of new singles this year that maintain its full, classic indie-rock sound.
-Be sure to catch Slow Caves live, where you can get the full experience; upcoming shows include the hi-dive on October 18 and Swallow Hill the next night.
+The band has a classic indie-rock sound, which you can hear on its latest EP, Tension.
+Be sure to catch Slow Caves live, where you can get the full experience.

 Sponsored Content

-Sponsored Content frontman Jason Edelstein says he wants every concert to feel like a party, and the band definitely achieved that during its music video-release show earlier this summer at Two Moons, which included bingo and prizes for the audience.
+Sponsored Content frontman Jason Edelstein says he wants every concert to feel like a party, and the band definitely achieved that during its music video release show earlier last summer at Two Moons, which included bingo and prizes for the audience.
 The party was for the band's latest catchy single, "She Don't Care About Fine Dining," which continues the act's ironic humor with lyrics about a chef who only cares for authentic, in-season ingredients (the chef, as the music video shows, is a dog).
 Edelstein is also a co-founder of recording studio/creative agency the Salt Lick, which hosts the annual Cornhub Festival that Sponsored Content always plays.
-Follow the band and don't miss out on show announcements — while they may not all include bingo, they'll still be a party.
+Follow the band and don't miss out on show announcements: While they may not all include bingo, they'll still be a party.

 Sunstoney